Vera-Firefly/Pojav-Glow-Worm/README.md

 A Minecraft: Java Edition Launcher for Android based on Boardwalk.
 点击切换<a href="/README-ZH_CN.md">中文</a>
 ## Introduction:
+* This repository was forked on [PojavLauncherTeam:PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)

 * This app will be aligned with the Pojav team's main branch update →[v3_openjdk](https://github.com/PojavLauncherTeam/PojavLauncher/tree/v3_openjdk)

-* It will remain updated until the new Mesa version of the zink renderer is merged into [v3_openjdk](https://github.com/PojavLauncherTeam/PojavLauncher/tree/v3_openjdk)

 * Add vgpu render,vgpu1.4.0 OpenGL4.4